xalgorithm/mytorrentbox/README.md

 .....
 ```

-Enable your NFS drives and start the NFS service
+Enable your NFS drives and start the NFS service:

 `vi exports`

-Some initial examples to get you started
+Some initial examples to get you started:

 ```bash
 /home/pool2/iso 192.168.0.0/24(rw,sync,no_root_squash,no_all_squash)